WELCOME BOOKBINDERS AND BOOK ARTISTS

 Since 1983 the Canadian Bookbinders and Book Artists Guild has worked to support the development of the book arts in Canada.
 This web site is dedicated to that effort.
 The book arts include bookbinding, artists' books, papermaking, calligraphy, letterpress printing and typography, wood engraving, paper decorating, restoration, and conservation.

-ONLINE Bookbinding 1: Home Study - Guided Stream
+Bookbinding 1 - Home Study Guided Stream with Barbara Helander

 Bookbinding 1 is the first workshop in CBBAG’s core curriculum and introduces the variety of tools, materials, sewings, and constructions fundamental to hand bookbinding.